Vyral/base-template/_posts/2024-12-06-should-you-build-a-new-home-or-buy-a-resale-house.md

 ---
 layout: post
-title: Should You Build a New Home or Buy a Resale House?
+title: Should you Build a New Home or Buy an Existing Home?
 date: 2024-12-06 00:00:00
 tags:
   - Real Estate